-Investments of the School meet the specified criteria in GASB Codification Section I50: Investments to qualify to elect to measure their investments at amortized cost.
+The School's investments meet the specified criteria in GASB Codification Section I50: Investments to qualify to elect to measure their investments at amortized cost.
 Accordingly, the fair value of the School's position in investments is equal to the value of the pooled shares.